 Our program provides unique and meaningful ways to ensure families have many opportunities to be engaged in their journey to school readiness.
-Parents had the opportunity to participate in Policy Council, and attend virtual parent meetings.
-Families also participate in establishing school readiness goals for their child during virtual parent/teacher conferences and home visits.
-Father engagement data reveals at least 10% of fathers/father figures were engaged in activities during the program year.
+Parents had the opportunity to participate in Policy Council and attend parent meetings.
+Families also participate in establishing school readiness goals for their child during parent/teacher conferences and home visits.
+Father/father figures were engaged in activities such as family goal setting, home visits, and parent education workshops.
+Father engagement is an area our program strives to continuously improve.
+As a result, an objective was developed to increase father figure involvement by 10% each year as measured by data captured on the Program Information Report (PIR).
 Family advocates are critical to the success of Head Start.
 By providing linkages to wrap around services, parent education and resources for families to achieve individual goals, their work facilitates school readiness for the entire family.